 The Street Child Cricket World Cup - and a very special photographer

-On an official commission to photograph the event is Salaam Baalak Trust's very own Vicky Roy, who has come a long way since running away from his poverty-stricken home in West Bengal at just eleven years old.
+On an official commission to photograph the event was Salaam Baalak Trust's very own Vicky Roy, who has come a long way since running away from his poverty-stricken home in West Bengal at just eleven years old.
 Arriving into Delhi, Vicky started working as a rag picker at the New Delhi Railway Station, before he was found and rehabilitated by Salaam Baalak Trust.
 They arranged for him to study photography after which he became a photographers' apprentice.
 In 2007, he held his first solo exhibition titled, “Street Dream” at India Habitat Centre; supported by the British High Commisson.

 Vicky Roy has lived in New York to document the re-building of the World Trade Center, has had solo exhibitions across the world and given a number of TED talks.
-The last time he came to London, he went almost straight to Buckingham Palace for a Duke of Edinburgh Award lunch…
+The first time he came to London, he went almost straight to Buckingham Palace for a Duke of Edinburgh Award lunch…

 Images: (L) A game of cricket, India style.
 (R) Vicky Roy, Photographer.